 Organize BC is a collaborative project: our community of over a dozen trainers is spread across the province.
 Here is just a small sample of our people.

 Peter first realized he had to do something about climate change while reading ‘The Lorax’ by Dr Seuss to groups of children, on a mossy rock in the Sooke Hills, as part of an environmental program at a summer camp.
 Since 2008, he’s been a community organizer on campaigns for voting reform, to block oil tanker traffic expansion and to push the University of Victoria to divest from fossil fuels.
 In 2017, he was a Teaching Fellow at the Harvard Kennedy School, coaching and supporting organizers around the world running local campaigns.
 He's been a Co-Director at Organize BC since 2015, and is currently on the Board of Directors and fundraising team at the Victoria Sexual Assault Centre.
 At some point in there he became a trained chef.
-He lives in Victoria and spends a lot of time kayaking.
+He lives on unceded Songhees and Esquimalt Territory in Victoria, and spends a lot of time kayaking.

 As a child, Tahia began interpreting the world for her mother as they navigated through unfamiliar places in the way that migrants in search of a new home often do.
 It was in these turbulent times that she discovered her power as an advocate and her passion for justice.
 Tahia has since committed herself to building resilience by bringing communities together.
 For nearly a decade, she has been working with youth across BC through the arts, popular education, and community organizing.
 Currently, Tahia also works in collaboration with anti-Islamophobia advocates to create safe spaces for Muslims and provide opportunities for dialogue and solidarity.
 Along the way, Tahia has picked up skills as a mediator, poet, and a doula.
 She trusts in the words of Arundhati Roy, “Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing”.